ICAC Task Force Home

 At Home & Online: COVID-19

-You're doing your part!
-Staying home helps control the spread of COVID-19, but it can bring unexpected challenges and stress.
+Schooling from home can bring unexpected challenges and stress.
 Check out the links below for some great resources to help with activities for the kids, stress reduction for your family, and safety tips while spending more time online.
 Looking for general online safety information?
 Click the tabs to the left for additional resources, such as podcasts, online modules, tip sheets, and more!

 - National Center for Missing & Exploited Children